ubaid-vd/palestyn-container/README.md

-# palestyn-core
+# palestyn-container
-Core project to execute the undertow runtime with all jaxrs &amp; cdi plumbing
+Container project to execute the container (default undertow) with all jaxrs (resteasy) &amp; cdi (weld) plumbing